Journal Policies

 All manuscript submissions are first screened by the Managing Editor.
 If the article is deemed suitable, it is then screened by the Editorial Board members, who provide further feedback and can suggest potential reviewers.
 Two reviewers are then chosen by the Managing Editor and are sent the anonymized article so that they can provide their feedback through a double-anonymous peer-review process.

 The journal employs a double-anonymous peer-review process to avoid potential sources of bias and maintain high scholarly standards.
-The double-anonymous peer-review process is used for all regular submitted research manuscripts.
+This process is used for all regular submitted research manuscripts.
 In the case of non-regular manuscripts, e.g. comment pieces on articles previously published in the ILR or less formal essays, the manuscript will be sent to one reviewer.

 Peer reviewers are selected based on Editorial Board members’ suggestions, or by the Managing Editor.
 Peer reviewers that decline to review may be asked whether they can suggest a suitable colleague with expertise in the relevant area.